akki697222/CCNet-Reworked/README.md

 # CCNet-Reworked
- Network Library for CC: Tweaked
+ Network Library and applications for CC: Tweaked